 ICDs are implanted in a hospital operating room or in a cardiac electrophysiology laboratory.

 Doctors use ICDs to prevent sudden death caused by certain types of heart arrhythmias.
-Your doctor may recommend an ICD in the following situations:
+Here are some reasons why a person might be considered for an ICD:

 - You survived one episode of life-threatening ventricular fibrillation.

-- You have had episodes of an abnormally fast heartbeat (ventricular tachycardia).
+- You have had episodes of an abnormally fast heartbeat called ventricular tachycardia.

 - You have an enlarged heart resulting from a heart disease called dilated cardiomyopathy and fainting spells (unexplained syncope).

-- You have coronary artery disease, your heart is pumping a low volume of blood and you have a high risk of an abnormally fast heartbeat (ventricular tachycardia).
+- You have coronary artery disease, your heart is pumping a low volume of blood and you have a high risk of ventricular fibrillation or ventricular tachycardia.

 - You have a genetic (inherited) form of heart disease that can cause sudden death (hypertrophic cardiomyopathy), even in young people.